Lambda calculus: Abstraction elimination

-In either case, a term of the form T(x,N) P can reduce by having the initial combinator I, K, or S grab the argument P, just like β-reduction of (λx.N) P would do.
+In either case, a term of the form T(x,N) P is reduced by having the initial combinator I, K, or S grab the argument P, just like β-reduction of (λx.N) P would do.
 I returns that argument.
-K throws the argument away, just like (λx.N) would do if x has no free occurrence in N. S passes the argument on to both subterms of the application, and then applies the result of the first to the result of the second.
+K N throws the argument away, just like (λx.N) does when x has no free occurrence in N. S passes the argument on to both subterms of the application, and then applies the result of the first to the result of the second, just like (λx.MN)P is the same as ((λx.M)P) ((λx.N)P).

-The combinators B and C are similar to S, but pass the argument on to only one subterm of an application (B to the "argument" subterm and C to the "function" subterm), thus saving a subsequent K if there is no occurrence of x in one subterm.
+The combinators B and C are similar to S, but pass the argument on to only one subterm of an application (B to the "argument" subterm and C to the "function" subterm), thus saving a subsequent K if there is no occurrence of x in one of the subterms.
 In comparison to B and C, the S combinator actually conflates two functionalities: rearranging arguments, and duplicating an argument so that it may be used in two places.
 The W combinator does only the latter, yielding the B, C, K, W system as an alternative to SKI combinator calculus.